Two young men look for romance in a shopping mall.

 "Some women are just crazy," Mike muttered.

 They had two hours before they had to return to the hospital.
 The two young men rode the bus back to downtown Dallas, where they found a small café.
-The place was nestled among tall buildings, probably a place for the movers and shakers of Dallas to eat lunch during the week.
-Mike still had all his money, so he decided to order a good meal there.
+Mike still had all his money, so he could order a good meal there.
 He gazed at a picture on the wall of a beautiful young woman sitting at a table with a handsome young man.
 There was a piece of pie in front of her, and she was delicately guiding a delicious looking morsel to her mouth.
-Mike wondered what the difference was between commercial art and the high art they displayed in museums.
+Mike wondered what the difference was between commercial art and the high art they showed in museums.

 John grabbed a flier off a stack of advertisements.
-Then he grabbed a pencil next to the stand and started writing on the back of it.
-Mike leaned forward to look and see what John was scribbling.
-John had written the words "skank list" on the back of the piece of paper.
+Then he grabbed a pencil next to the stand and wrote "skank list" on the back of the piece of paper.

 "I'm going to list all the skanks we're going to get at the hospital, and I am going to call it our skank list," John told Mike.